 SEMO Food Bank and consumers are seeing higher food costs

 MINER, Mo.
-(KFVS) - As the numbers of COVID-19 grows higher so does the everyday costs for the SEMO Food Bank and consumers in general.
+(KFVS) - As the numbers of COVID-19 grows higher so does has some everyday costs for the SEMO Food Bank and consumers in general.

 “The southeast Missouri area is still seeing a higher need for food than it was before the pandemic started,” said Lisa Church, SEMO food bank Chief advancement officer.